danifranco/EM_domain_adaptation/SSL/README.md

 - Prepare the data.

-    - Each data or domain directory must be organized as follows:
+    - Each data or domain directory must be organized as follows but it accepts both .tif and .png/jpg files:

         ```
         data/